Spirals-Team/open-science-paper/README.md

 * Post a publication in index.md file.
 * Furnish a list of authors will add it in right form.
 * Using issue as a comment : if an issue is posted into the git repo, it will be display as a comment in the publication.
+* Post comment directly from the publication.

 Available soon :

 * Gather index.md and _config.yml into index.md.
-* Post comment directly from the publication.
+* Add the possibility to like the publication using github star.
 * Share using social network and mail.

 Future Evolution :